About Homomentum:

-History
+Production History

 Max then got to work writing the rest of the soundtrack, mostly on their ukulele, and took a trip to the Bay Area to perform it as a musical set.
-Once back in Portland, Max, together with Director Kim Lundin and a Production team launched their first casting call for a work-in-progress version was performed at Lewis & Clark college in April, 2013.
+Once back in Portland, Max, together with Leander Star and Director Kim Lundin and a Production team launched their first casting call for a work-in-progress version was performed at Lewis & Clark college in April, 2013.
 This performance featured 13 original songs, and a few scenes leading up to them (pictured below).

 The full Homomentum script and 21-song soundtrack was performed by a cast of 16 queer, trans and ally pdx artists at CoHo Theater Nov 2013, for a 3-show sold-out run, that was partially supported by a RACC Project Grant.
 After that, the cast recorded the soundtrack album, which debuted at The Alberta Rose Theater in May, 2014 (photo below).

-Video
+More Video

 Reviews